Charles Chauncy (1705–1787): Life and career

 Chauncy was born into the elite Puritan merchant class that ruled Boston, Massachusetts.
 His great-grandfather, Charles Chauncy, after whom he was named, was the second president of Harvard College.
 His father was a successful Boston merchant.
 Chauncy was educated at the Boston Latin School and at Harvard, where he received both his undergraduate degree and his master's in theology.
 In 1727, Chauncy was ordained as an assistant minister of Boston's First Church, the oldest Congregational church in the city and one of the most important in New England.
 In 1762, Chauncy became pastor of First Church.
 He served the congregation for 60 years until his death.

 Chauncy was an opponent of the First Great Awakening, which split the Congregational churches between Old Light and New Light factions.
 As a leader of the Old Lights, Chauncy spoke out against religious enthusiasm stirred up by revival preachers.
-Chauncy was also a leader of the opposition against appointing an Anglican bishop for the American colonies.
-During the American Revolution, he supported the Patriot cause through sermons and pamphlets.
-According to religious studies scholars Norman and Lee Gibbs, Chauncy deserves the title "theologian of the American Revolution".
+Chauncy's fame would establish him as the chief defender of New England orthodoxy throughout the eighteenth century.
+He led the opposition against appointing an Anglican bishop for the American colonies.
+During the American Revolution, he famously supported the Patriot cause through sermons and pamphlets, to the point that he was seen as incendiary and dangerous to British efforts as Samuel Adams and other famous Patriots.
+He earned the title "patriot preacher" given to him by King George and his work during the Revolution makes him the key "theologian of the American Revolution".